davidearl/jflower/README.md

-# jflow jQuery plugin
+# jflower jQuery plugin

-jflow is a jQuery plugin which flows continuous html into a sequence of fixed size boxes within pages.
+jflower is a jQuery plugin which flows continuous html into a sequence of fixed size boxes within pages.

 ## why?